mvuorre/quarto-preprint/README.md

 `branding` adds a specified preprint service's logo to the document.
 Currently only "psyarxiv" is a valid value.

 `authornote` allows adding information to the footer of the first page.

+`wordcount` add a word count using <https://github.com/andrewheiss/quarto-wordcount> (see above example, and link for instructions on use).

 # Help & contributing